Ennai Kathirikai Kuzhambu | Ennai Kathirikai Kulambu

 Poondu Kuzhambu

-Can I add onion, garlic to the kuzhambu?
+Can I add onion and garlic to the kuzhambu?

-Amma usually prepared traditional Tamil Brahmin no onion- no garlic version.
-If preferred you can saute onion and garlic and prepare kuzhambu.
+Amma usually prepared a traditional Tamil Brahmin no onion- no garlic version.
+If preferred, you can saute onion and garlic and prepare kuzhambu.

 Shelf life of Ennai Kathirikai Kuzhambu

-Kuzhambu stays good for 2-3 days and the flavors get best on the second day.
-Sesame oil makes the kulambu super yummy. if you are looking for Kuzhambu varieties without dal and sambar powder this is a great choice.
+Kuzhambu stays good for 2-3 days, and the flavors are best on the second day.
+Sesame oil makes the kulambu super yummy. if you are looking for Kuzhambu varieties without dal and sambar powder, this is a great choice.

 Kuzhambu varieties with tamarind